dannguyen/journalism-syllabi/README.md

 <a href="http://parklibrary.jomc.unc.edu/sites/parklibrary.jomc.unc.edu/files/491.7-Thornburg-Spring2013.pdf">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>The economics of digital publishing technology have opened a floodgate of raw data, and journalism is just one of many fields that are being rapidly transformed by that floodgate.
+        The economics of digital publishing technology have opened a floodgate of raw data, and journalism is just one of many fields that are being rapidly transformed by that floodgate.
 In law, medicine, business, politics, and ecology, people are using data to understand the social and natural worlds.
-Th...</em></p>
+Th
+        </small></p>

         <p>Instructors: Ryan Thornburg</p>
     </td>
     <td>
-        University of North Carolina, Chapel Hill
+        <small>University of North Carolina, Chapel Hill</small>
     </td>
   </tr>